hrydgard/ppsspp/README.md

-﻿PPSSPP - a fast and portable PSP emulator
+PPSSPP - a fast and portable PSP emulator
 =========================================

 Created by Henrik Rydgård